HL7/carin-bb/input/pagecontent/General_Guidance.md

 </ul>
 <a name="common-clinical-data-set"></a>

+### Profiling Constraints
+The constraints in this guide's profiles have been applied to only address the scope defined in the guide.
+Data element that are not part of this scope have not been constrained out, and as such, may be included by the Health Plan API.
+If a Health Plan API includes additional information, there **SHALL** be no expectation that client applications support the data in any way in order to be conformant with this specification.

+### CapabilityStatement Server Requirement
+Servers claiming conformance to this guide **SHALL** include a CapabilityStatement that has a CapabilityStatement.instantiates with a URL of http://hl7.org/fhir/us/carin-bb/CapabilityStatement/c4bb or a URL to the appropriate version of the CapabilityStatement.
 ### U.S. Core Data for Interoperability and 2015 Edition Common Clinical Data Set

 <p>The US Core Profiles were originally designed to meet the 2015 Edition certification criterion for Patient Selection 170.315(g)(7), and Application Access - Data Category Request 170.315(g)(8).
 They were created for each item in the&nbsp;<a href="https://www.healthit.gov/sites/default/files/ccds_reference_document_v1_1.pdf">2015 Edition Common Clinical Data Set (CCDS).&nbsp;</a>The 3.1.0 version of the US Core Profiles IG includes new requirements from the latest proposed ONC&nbsp;<a href="https://www.healthit.gov/topic/laws-regulation-and-policy/notice-proposed-rulemaking-improve-interoperability-health">U.S. Core Data for Interoperability(USCDI)&nbsp;</a>and includes all the&nbsp;<a href="https://www.healthit.gov/isa/api-resource-collection-health-arch">API Resource Collection in Health (ARCH)</a>resources.</p>